top of page

 In 2024, the Journal of Energy History published my peer-reviewed article "Provisioning Parks in Petrochemical America: Origins and Legacies of the Land and Water Conservation Fund" in a special issue on environmental histories of the oil industry.

-In 2026, Rutgers University Press will publish my peer-reviewed contribution to New Jersey’s Natures: Environmental Histories of the Garden Stateedited by Raechel Lutz.
-In this piece, I clarify the competing ways in which industrial and racialized aims and environmental justice counter-movements shaped New Jersey planning practices and historic attempts to build parks along the Lower Passaic River from the 1890s into the 2020s.
+In May 2026, Rutgers University Press will publish my peer-reviewed contribution to New Jersey’s Natures: Environmental Histories of the Garden Stateedited by Raechel Lutz.
+In this piece, titled, "Parks, Planning, and the Quest for Justice in Newark's 'Sacrifice Zone,'" I clarify the competing ways in which industrial and racialized aims and environmental justice counter-movements shaped New Jersey planning practices and historic attempts to build parks along the Lower Passaic River from the 1890s into the 2020s.

 /